tomvalorsa/python-course/session-0.md

 ## Chasing outstanding debts
-On the [Yammer page] (https://www.yammer.com/api/v1/uploaded_files/61673817/download) you will find a csv file of project debts (it is not real data).
-Look to the panel on the right of screen for a download link.
+On the [Yammer page] (https://www.yammer.com/arup.com/#/files/61673817) you will find a csv file of project debts (it is not real data).
+If the link does not work, you will find the file on our Yammer Page under the "files" tab.

-A csv file looks likes an excel file, but it is actually just simple text separated by commas (hence comma separated values - csv).
+A csv file looks likes an excel file, but it is actually just simple text separated by commas (hence Comma Separated Values - csv).
 Your task is to find the sum of all the debts listed in the csv file.
-Below is a sample of what is looks like:
+Below is a sample of what it looks like:

 |Job Number|Debt|
 |-----|------|